rtyler/brokenco.de/_posts/2021-02-02-freebsd-pkg-with-an-offline-jail.md

 Nonetheless, I was incredibly excited to discover this feature which made setting up and managing my heavily isolated vnet-based jails *much* easier!

 ---

+<a name="update"></a>
+**2021-02-14 update:** Here's a tip passed along from a reader:

+> you might be interested in a tip for your jail post.
+>
+> 	pkg -o ABI=... \
+> 	--chroot /path/to/jail \
+> 	--config /some/package/repo/FreeBSD.conf \
+> 	install -y ...
+>
+> where ABI could be FreeBSD:14:aarch64 (FreeBSD current on armv8/aarch64) or a more prosaic FreeBSD:12:amd64 (amd64 architecture, FreeBSD 12).
+>
+> the config file is similar to `/etc/pkg/FreeBSD.conf` and is acquired by `pkg(8)` before dropping into the chroot.
+>
+> NB I usually need to mount_devfs inside the jail before & after pkg, as it now requires /dev/null - see [#1763](https://github.com/freebsd/pkg/issues/1763)
+>
+> This allows us to install packages into a directory that is not for the same FreeBSD version (and possibly even architecture!), such as a FreeBSD 13.0 armv8 nfs mount, running on a FreeBSD 14.0-current amd64 server.
+>
+> There's also pkg --rootdir ... which is similar to chroot, but IIRC handles pre/post/user/group scripts differently.

+---